Intestate Distribution to Ancestors and Collateral Relatives

 Escheat to the State

 Note that by going far enough up the family tree, there will be many people related to the decedent.
 Indeed, there have been many reclusive people who have died, only to have many people claiming to be their heirs.
 Sometimes they numbered in the thousands!
-Remotely related relatives were sometimes referred to as laughing heirs, since they had no emotional attachment to the decedent, and they were imagined to laugh all the way to the bank, elated by their good fortune.
+Remotely related relatives were sometimes called laughing heirs, since they had no emotional attachment to the decedent, and they were imagined to laugh all the way to the bank, elated by their good fortune.

 Eventually the states got wise.
 All states now limit the degree of relationship in their intestate distribution laws.
 If there are no heirs related closely enough to satisfy the legal requirement, then the estate escheats to the state.
 This also greatly reduced fraud and the litigation of will challenges.